ethanehaunt/translator/README.md

 # translator

-an Nexjs app to support multiple language translator using translate API
+an Nexjs app to support multiple language translation using translate API